LaputanMachines/website/_posts/2019-07-15-set-vs-literal-in-python-3.md

 4. It needs to store activation records (i.e. call frames) that are kept on the runtime stack
 5. It needs to push the frame to the top of the stack when it's finally called

 That's a lot of stuff Python needs to do in order to handle your `set()` call!
-In contrast, here's what Python needs to do with a set literal:
+In contrast, here's what Python needs to do when using set syntax:

 1. It needs to load the constant (i.e. constant folding) for the operator

-Python can do this pretty quickly, resulting in faster generation of sets when using the set literal than when using the `set()` function, which itself has to build the set from a generator instead of using constant folding.
+Python can do this pretty quickly, resulting in faster generation of sets when using set syntax than when using the `set()` function, which itself has to build the set from a generator.
 The result?
-Faster set generation with the literals than with the function (for most cases I tested). _In reality, you might be able to achieve equivalent performance using `set()` when your data is already an iterable or a generator object._
+Faster set conversion with the set syntax than with the function (for most cases I tested). _In reality, you might be able to achieve equivalent performance using `set()` when your data is already an iterable or a generator object._

 ### Summary Information

-Now that we've gotten to the bottom of this, we can change that pesky function call to a set literal in our project, thus shutting-up PyCharm!
+Now that we've gotten to the bottom of this, we can change that function call to set syntax in our project, thus shutting-up PyCharm!
 I hope this helps someone who's wondering why the heck their IDE is angry at them for using a convenient, built-in Python function.
 The solution: use an even-more convenient Python literal!

-### FAQ Why Add The * Character After The Curly Brace
+### FAQ The * Character

-Python doesn't really like it when you try to convert an unhashable/mutable object into a set.
-It might be because set() uses generators to perform conversions, but I honestly don't know.
-Don't believe me?
-Execute the following in Python 3!
+The `*` character unpacks a collection so that it can be converted into a set using set syntax.
+Try the following in your terminal...
+A `TypeError` will be raised when you try to convert `my_list` to a set.
+Python complains with the following: `TypeError: unhashable type: 'list'` To resolve, this, we need to unpack the collection with the `*` character.

 ```python
 my_list = [1, 2, 3, 4, 5]